+COLORADO SPRINGS — Independent retailers hope to interest national-brand suppliers in more joint programs, and these retailers are pitching themselves in both traditional and new ways.
 A panel of independent operators here last week outlined their selling points, including innovative marketing, closeness to communities and willing partnership for product launches and tests.
 They also emphasized attributes not always associated with smaller operators, such as the use of leading-edge ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give you INSTANT access to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’s FREE, easy and quick.
 What are you waiting for!
 In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.